-5.4 ASSESSMENTS OF PROPOSALS
+4.3.2 ASSESSMENTS OF PROPOSALS

 Each proposal is reviewed by two to three external experts, and the respective expert panel.
-All proposals within each expert panel are ranked based on the overall quality of the proposal (see Part III, below).
+All proposals within each expert panel are ranked based on the overall quality of the proposal (see Chapter 5, below).

-5.5 FUNDING DECISION
+4.3.3 FUNDING DECISION

-When the expert panels have finalized their review and ranking of applications, the chair of each panel meets with the IRF Board and gives an overview of the expert panel's work and introduces the proposals.
-The final decision on funding is taken by the IRF Board.
-The Board can seek advice beyond the expert panels if necessary.
-In addition to the expert panel review, the IRF Board must take into consideration the funding policy approved by the Science and Technology Policy Council, and the annual budget of the fund.
+When the expert panels have finalized their review and ranking of applications, the chair of each panel meets with the IRF Board and gives an overview of the expert panel's deliberations and introduces the proposals.
+The expert panel chair covers in detail all applications that received an 'A' rating (see below).
+The final decision on funding is taken by the IRF Board following presentations by all expert panel chairs.
+The Board can solicit information and other input beyond the expert panels if necessary.
+In addition to the expert panel review, the IRF Board must take into consideration the general policy of the Science and Technology Policy Council, the funding policy approved by the Science Committee of the Science and Technology Policy Council, and the annual budget of the fund.
 When the IRF Board has decided on funding, all applicants will receive a formal reply and a copy of both the expert panel review and the external reviews.